5 tips for your modern data governance strategy

 Tip 1: Align your data governance strategy with business objectives

 The benefits of data governance are pretty undeniable, but that doesn’t mean you can slap on any old strategy and call it a day.
 No way.
-Each business has unique objectives and the data governance strategy needs to reflect that.
+Each business has unique objectives, and the data governance strategy needs to reflect them.

 With that in mind, it’s crucial to understand your business objectives before designing a data governance strategy.
 Once you’ve established your overarching business objectives, you then need to identify the data needs of varying business units (these, of course, all need to align with the established overarching business objectives).

-Data should be used by a corporation to support and ultimately advance its business objectives.
+A corporation should use data to support and ultimately advance its business objectives.
 This can only be accomplished by creating a strategy for gathering, organizing, and utilizing data that supports the company’s goals rather than the potentially incompatible individual goals of each team.
 A sound data strategy cannot and should not be relied upon to stand alone.

 Lessons from a real challenge

-Data governance tasks piled up for her team as they tried to contend with an endless stream of ticket requests.
-They had a user process for Teams, but it was insufficient to keep data organized and secure.
+Her team’s data governance tasks piled up as they fought endless ticket requests.
+Although they had a user process for Teams, it was insufficient to keep data organized and secure.

 “We had no control over what data was going in Teams or whether people were cleaning up or reviewing external links and guest access,” she said.